 - Regional Comprehensive Economic Partnership (RCEP)

-Challenges for Association of Southeast Asian Nations (ASEAN)
+Challenges for the Association of Southeast Asian Nations (ASEAN)

 Instabilities in the South-Asian region affect the economic and regional cooperation among the ASEAN nations.